News & Insights

 image 1

-Have you ever wondered what a mugshot is and why they are taken?
-Can you refuse to have your mugshot taken and what are the consequences if you do?
+Have you ever wondered what a mugshot is and why it is taken?
+Can you refuse to have your mugshot taken, and what are the consequences if you do?

 Key Takeaways: